Indian state rejects Bharat Biotech vaccine approved without efficacy data | Health

 An opposition-ruled Indian state said on Thursday it had asked the federal government to halt the supply of a homegrown COVID-19 vaccine until its efficacy could be proven in an ongoing late-stage trial.

-"This concern arises from the fact that the clinical trials of phase 3 are yet to be completed."
-Singh Deo also said on Twitter that COVAXIN vials do not display any expiry date and that he had requested Vardhan to halt its supply to Chhattisgarh "until these issues are addressed to the satisfaction of our Health Department to avoid the wastage of the early expiration doses of the drug".
+Vardhan responded with a letter stating that both vaccines were "safe and immunogenic and should be used expeditiously to rapidly confer protection to prioritised beneficiaries".
+He rebutted Singh Deo's assertion that COVAXIN vials carry no expiry details, attaching a picture marking the manufacturing and use-by dates affixed to a Bharat Biotech vaccine bottle.

-A spokeswoman for the federal Ministry of Health and Family Welfare did not respond to a request for comment.
-Bharat Biotech said it might comment later.
+Vardhan urged Chhattisgarh to step up inoculations, saying it had covered only 9.6% of its front-line workers, like those in the police and sanitation, despite having vaccine stocks.
+It, however, has given the first dose to 70% of its healthcare workers, one of the best coverage rates in the country.
+Bharat Biotech did not respond to a request for comment.
 It plans to export the shot to Brazil and the United Arab Emirates soon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)